 What Can Come Back to Haunt You in Court?

 Text messages, online posts, photos and e-mails can serve as evidence in court.
 Most family law attorneys advise clients not to put anything in writing online, in an e-mail or even in text messages that they wouldn’t want the judge to read.
-Anything can be considered admissible evidence.
+The court can deem anything admissible evidence.
 The court can even subpoena routine forms of communication.

 With all of this in mind, it is important to create some healthy, safe boundaries for social media use.
 You can even go back to delete posts or photos that could be incriminating.
 Also change your privacy settings so only trusted friends can see what you share.
 Even better is to keep your Facebook activity to a minimum during this time.

-If you want to ask a divorce attorney some questions regarding your Facebook and other social media accounts, call (770) 475-2521 for a complimentary, confidential consultation with Reeder Law Firm today.
+If you want to ask a divorce lawyer some questions regarding your Facebook and other social media accounts, call (770) 475-2521 for a complimentary, confidential consultation with our family law attorneys in Alpharetta today.